Al Jefferson: Minnesota Timberwolves (2007–2010)

 On July 31, 2007, Jefferson was traded, along with Gerald Green, Ryan Gomes, Theo Ratliff, Sebastian Telfair and draft picks, to the Minnesota Timberwolves in exchange for Kevin Garnett.
 After landing in Minnesota, Jefferson quickly signed a large contract extension before the season.
-At $65 million over five years, it was satisfactory but he could have gotten a max deal.
-Instead he chose not to pursue one, due to "having not really proved" himself.
+At $65 million over five years, Jefferson considered it satisfactory in spite of having fallen short of a max deal.
+He chose not to pursue one, due to "having not really proved" himself.

 In his first season with the Timberwolves, Jefferson was the team's scoring leader.
 Playing in all 82 games, he ranked 20th in the NBA in points per game (11th in total points), averaging 21.0 points per game while shooting .500 from the field.
 Jefferson also defined himself as one of the premier big men in the NBA by being only one of four players to average 20 points and 10 rebounds (the others being Dwight Howard, Carlos Boozer and Antawn Jamison).
 Jefferson ranked 5th in the NBA in rebounding, averaging 11.1 (4th in total rebounds) and 2nd in offensive rebounds per game (3.8), only behind Tyson Chandler (4.1).
 Jefferson is ranked 12th in the NBA efficiency and is 3rd in the NBA in double-doubles.

 In January 2008, Jefferson won Western Conference Player of the Week honors after averaging 33.3 points and 15.3 rebounds and leading the Timberwolves to a 3–1 record from January 21 to 27.
+On November 10, 2008, Jefferson’s first son, Tyeric Randolph, was born in Jackson, Mississippi.

 Jefferson scored a career-high 40 points against the New Jersey Nets on January 27, 2008 and repeated such a performance against the Charlotte Bobcats on April 8, 2008.

 Jefferson was having a career best year, averaging 23.1 points, 11.0 rebounds and 1.7 blocks per game in the first 50 games of the season, until suffering a serious right knee injury after landing awkwardly on one leg in a game at New Orleans.
 Jefferson claimed that he felt a pop in his knee and the injury resulted in a complete tear to the ACL which required reconstructive surgery that ended his season.
 At the time the Wolves were 17–33 and showing signs of improvement, but with Jefferson out, they went 7–25 over their remaining games, and were a lottery team once again.

 On January 13, 2010, Jefferson set a single-game franchise record with 26 rebounds in a triple overtime loss to the Houston Rockets.
 The record was later surpassed by Kevin Love in November 2010.

 Coming off knee surgery, Jefferson had a solid season in 2009–10 as he played 76 games while averaging 17.1 points, 9.3 rebounds and a career-high 1.8 assists in 32.4 minutes per game.